GET FUNDED

 What Exactly Is Revenue-Based Funding?

-Revenue-based funding is a financing structure where repayment is tied to a business' revenue rather than a fixed loan payment.
+Revenue-Based Funding is a financing structure where repayment is tied to a business' revenue rather than a fixed loan payment.
 Instead of traditional interest and amortization schedules, payments are set as a percentage of revenue and structured to reflect how the business earns.

-Approval and payment terms are based on historical revenue performance, with a fixed total payback amount established upfront.
+Approval and repayment terms are based on historical revenue performance, with a fixed total payback amount established upfront.
 Payments are initially set using an average revenue baseline and may be adjusted downward if revenue declines, while the total amount owed does not increase based on how long repayment takes.

-What Are The Best Uses For Revenue-Based Funding?
+What Are The Best Uses For Revenue Based Funding?

 Revenue-Based Funding is best suited for short- to medium-term needs where cash flow timing matters.
 Payments align with how a business earns, making it useful for managing operating gaps and growth-related expenses without rigid repayment schedules.